syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/PreviewRows.md

 #### Height customization

-The height of the preview rows can be customized by using the `HeightMode` property.
+The height of the preview rows can be customized by using the [PreviewRowHeightMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~PreviewRowHeightMode.html) property.
 The preview row height modes are as follows.

 <table>
 <tr>